 Climb that goddam mountain.

 One of his most quoted lines and slightly overused by now, but you can’t help loving Jack Kerouac for this inspiration and trying to get us up the mountain.
-I loved a total of two minutes of hiking Table Mountain via Platteklip Gorge.
+I loved a total of two minutes of hiking Table Mountain without a guide via Platteklip Gorge.
 Then I cursed him and my cousin who actually made me do it (she is even more persuasive than Jack, and a lot fitter than me).
 Keen to climb that goddam mountain too?
 Come along, I share my tips how…

 Hiking up Table Mountain is a rite of passage in Cape Town.
-Tourists take the cable car or do Lion’s Head; real travelers hike up Table Mountain.
+Tourists take the cable car or do Lion’s Head; real travelers hike Table Mountain without a guide.
 What is on the to-do list for many visitors and locals alike, I managed to avoid while I living there for seven years and on many subsequential visits.
 Not because I don’t like hiking but because I realized over the last few years I have gotten increasingly unfit.
 While I wrote an extensive post on how to stay fit while traveling, I haven’t practice what I preached.

-This time around I decided that had to change and so I was grateful to be staying with the very outdoorsy part of my family who works out a lot and didn’t mind me tagging along, albeit panting: walks on the beach, spinning classes, Biskop stairs (don’t ask, it is torturous!), and finally a hike up Table Mountain.
+This time around I decided that had to change and so I was grateful to be staying with the very outdoorsy part of my family who works out a lot and didn’t mind me tagging along, albeit panting: walks on the beach, spinning classes, Biskop stairs (don’t ask, it is torturous!), and finally a Table Mountain hike.

-The irony was that I had recently written about the different hiking Table Mountain routes and what they entailed.
+The irony was that I had recently written about the different hiking Table Mountain hikes and what they entailed.
 I promptly forgot all about my research because if I had remembered, I might have stayed in bed.
 As it was, I found myself climbing up neverending rock steps, wheezing, and sweating profusely.